 If the student is on financial aid suspension, the application will not be approved.
 The student will need to meet satisfactory academic progress guidelines.
-First-year, first-time borrowers must wait 30 days before their first disbursement can be released.
 To be eligible for a loan, students must have a current financial aid application on file, must be enrolled for six credit hours, not be on financial aid suspension or in default, and meet any other current eligibility requirements.

 TSTC candidates for graduation who have borrowed a Direct or FFEL loan are required to complete a loan exit counseling session at https://studentloans.gov.
 This should be done before graduation in order to avoid graduation holds.
-The 150 percent limit on Direct Subsidized Loan eligibility is not the same as the financial aid standards of satisfactory academic progress maximum time frame of 150 percent for completion of a degree or certificate program.
-The financial aid standards of satisfactory academic progress maximum time frame is based on 150 percent of the program length as determined by total attempted credits.